 - 11.1.
-Minor incidents will be reported to the victim's form tutor, who investigates the incident, sets appropriate sanctions for the perpetrator and informs the head of year in writing of the incident and outcome. - 11.2.
-When investigating a bullying incident, the following procedures are adopted: - The victim, alleged perpetrator and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupils being interviewed, including electronic communication - If a pupil is injured, members of staff take the pupil immediately to the school nurse for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged perpetrator, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not assigning blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils - 11.3.
+Minor incidents will be reported to the victim's pastoral team, who investigate the incident and set appropriate sanctions for the perpetrator. - 11.2.
+When investigating a bullying incident, the following procedures are adopted: - The victim, alleged perpetrator and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupils being interviewed, including electronic communication - If a pupil is injured, members of staff take the pupil immediately to a first aider for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - · A witness is used for serious incidents - If appropriate, the alleged perpetrator, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not assigning blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils - 11.3.
 Due to the potential for sexist, transphobic, sexual, etc bullying to be characterised by inappropriate sexual behaviour, staff members involved in dealing with the incident are required to consider whether there is a need for safeguarding processes to be implemented.